Dictyostelium discoideum: Bacteria farming

 In the picture, one can see the different stages.
 First, in the starvation stage, bacteria are enclosed within D. discoideum, after entry into amoebae, in a phagosome the fusion with lysosomes is blocked and these unmatured phagosomes are surrounded by host cell organelles such as mitochondria, vesicles, and a multilayer membrane derived from the rough endoplasmic reticulum (RER) of amoebae.
 The role of the RER in the intracellular infection is not known, but the RER is not required as a source of proteins for the bacteria.
 The bacteria reside within these phagosomes during the aggregation and the multicellular development stages.
 The amoebae preserve their individuality and each amoeba has its own bacterium.
 During the culmination stage, when the spores are produced, the bacteria pass from the cell to the sorus with the help of a cytoskeletal structure that prevents host cell destruction.
 Some results suggest the bacteria exploit the exocytosis without killing the cell.

 Free-living amoebae seem to play a crucial role for persistence and dispersal of some pathogens in the environment.
 Transient association with amoebae has been reported for a number of different bacteria, including Legionella pneumophila, many Mycobacterium species, Francisella tularensis, and Escherichia coli, among others.
 Agriculture seems to play a crucial role for pathogens' survival, as they can live and replicate inside D. discoideum, making husbandry.
-Natures report has made an important advance in the knowledge of amoebic behavior, and the famous Spanish phrase translated as "you are more stupid than an amoeba" is losing the sense because amoebae are an excellent example of social behavior with an amazing coordination and sense of sacrifice for the benefit of the species.

 There are two strains of Pseudomonas fluorescens farmed by D. discoideum.
 One strain acts as a food source, while the other produces beneficial secondary metabolites that deters the growth of fungi and enhances the fertility of "farmer" individuals.
 The main genetic difference between these two strains is a mutation of the global activator gene called gacA.
 This gene plays a key role in gene regulation; when this gene is knocked out in the nonfood strain, it loses its special secondary metabolites and, independently, is transformed into a food strain.